Handyfon/Darksheet/README.md

 Features:

-- Expands on the Base DnD 5e Sheet
+- Expands on the base D&D 5e sheet
-- Track Food, Water, Fatigue, Temperature, Wounds, Sanity and Spell-Burnout with ease
+- Track food, water, fatigue, temperature, wounds, sanity, and spell burnout with ease
-- Easy inventory management with Slot-Based-Inventory, Ammodice as well as Tracking of an Item's notches, temper and fragility.
+- Easy inventory management with slot-based inventory, Ammodice, and tracking of an item's notches, temper, and fragility
-  - When an item recieves a notch its damage is automatically reduced / increased on repair.
-Same for armor and ac.
+- When an item receives a notch, its damage is automatically reduced, or increased upon repair.
+The same applies to armor and AC.
-- Features lots of automations like automatically rolling for burnout after casting a spell as well as variants of these automations for the variant rules.
+- Features numerous automations, such as automatically rolling for burnout after casting a spell, with variants for different rulesets
-- Very customizable, you can use most features independently.
+- Highly customizable, allowing you to use most features independently

 GM-Screen
 You can currently: